sliuu/beautiful-jekyll/_posts/2018-05-06-design-manifesto.md

 The design process always starts with keeping an open mind, understanding your target users, and understanding the problem you’re designing for.
 As the above diagram suggests, *understanding* is at the heart of any human-centered design process.
 This means conducting thorough user research, and not letting our assumptions and preconceived ideas of what the problem *should* be cloud our understanding of what the problem that we want to design for actually *is*.

-For this, we used a combination of semi-structured interviews and contextual inquiries.
+As an example of user research, we used a combination of semi-structured interviews and contextual inquiries to first understand the problem.
 We interviewed a diverse group of museum-goers, as our target audience was not a specific demographic, but simply anyone interested in attending museums for the purpose of learning about art.

 We wanted to understand why people visited museums in the first place, and what they wanted to get out of going to museums, so that we could construct a design that aids them in getting the most out of their art museum experience.

 We began each interview with a semi-structured interview format as outlined in *Interaction Design* by Rogers, Sharpe, and Preece (p.
 229-232)<sup>[1]</sup>, as they allow for both closed and open questions.
 Examples of questions we asked our participants at the beginning of each interview included: